Near New Alexandria in Jefferson County, Ohio — The American Midwest (Great Lakes)

 Erected 1913.
 (Marker Number 7.)

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-A different marker also named Morgan's Raid (was approx. half a mile away but has been reported missing. ); a different marker also named Morgan's Raid (approx. 1.2 miles away); Patrick Gass (approx. 4.3 miles away in West Virginia); George Washington Crossing, 1770 (approx. 4.3 miles away in West Virginia); Brooke County Veterans Memorial (approx. 4.3 miles away in West Virginia); Patrick M. Gass (approx. 4.3 miles away in West Virginia); a different marker also named Morgan's Raid (approx. 4˝ miles away); Andrew Carnegie (1835-1919) / Carnegie Library of Steubenville (approx. 4˝ miles away).
-Touch for a list and map of all markers in New Alexandria.
+A different marker also named Morgan's Raid (approx. 1.2 miles away); Patrick Gass George Washington Crossing, 1770 (approx. 4.3 miles away in West Virginia); Brooke County Veterans Memorial (approx. 4.3 miles away in West Virginia); Patrick M. Gass (approx. 4.3 miles away in West Virginia); a different marker also named Morgan's Raid (approx. 4˝ miles away); Andrew Carnegie (1835-1919) / Carnegie Library of Steubenville (approx. 4˝ miles away); Ohio Valley Steelworker Statue (approx. 4˝ miles away).

 1. A little about the marker series: